jmcwhirter/infrastructure-immersion-day/README.md

 This section is only completed once and likely already has been done for you.

-- We need a few roles for CodePipeline and Systems Manager
+- We need a few roles for CodePipeline

   _Windows:_
   ```